I'm in my late twenties and passionately write on a variety of topics that have influenced my life at some point or another.

 Even if your cat just sleeps in the same room as you rather than right beside you, it's still a good sign that your relationship bond is strong.
 Cats stay true to their independence by expressing their love on their own terms, but the fact that they chose a place to sleep that's closer to you over a potential cozy corner means that they enjoy your company.

-Marking territory is a common scene in our pets and cats are no different.
+Marking territory is a common activity for pets, and cats are no different.
 The way that they do it and the meaning behind how they do it is complex.
 To put it simply: Cats don't just rub against you to mark you as their turf.
-When your beloved kitty rubs their cheek on you or gently bumps their forehead against your face, they are doing what is called 'head bunting'.
-This is a gesture that cats do to bond with their house-mates.
+When your beloved kitty rubs their cheek on you or gently bumps their forehead against your face, they are doing what is called "head bunting."
+This is a gesture that cats do to bond with their housemates.

 Purring doesn't only benefit cats.
-Studies have shown that if a person pets their cat while they're purring, blood pressure and stress levels have shown to decrease.
+Studies have shown that if a person pets their cat while they're purring, blood pressure and stress levels decrease.
 That's right, petting your cat frequently is a healthy habit to get into.

-Meowing is an essential quality that we expect from cats for any circumstance.
-Little do we know, cats don't actually need to make sounds like meows and what's also called 'trilling'.
+Meowing is an essential quality that we expect from cats under any circumstances.
+Little do we know, cats don't actually need to make sounds like meows and what's also called "trilling."
 In order to communicate with other cats, they utilize sound in a frequency that humans can't hear unless a kitten is mewling for its mother.
 However, cats will meow for a variety of reasons such as: